Offloading is an occurrence at Philippine airports that cause fear and anger among Filipino travelers going abroad.

-This means you have every single supporting papers ready.
-Your passport is at least 6 months before expiration.
-You have a valid visa to your intended destination, if needed.
+Sufficient documentation means you have every single supporting papers ready.
+Your passport is at least six months before expiration.
+You have a valid visa to your intended destination if needed.

-- If you are traveling as tourists, provide proof that you are financially capable of supporting the trip such as hotel booking, financial statements, employment contract stating your salary or credit cards.
+- If you are traveling as a tourist, provide proof that you are financially capable of supporting the trip.
+Have your hotel booking, financial statements, employment contract stating your salary, or credit cards handy.
 You also need a return ticket back to the Philippines, indicating the date not exceeding your allowed period of stay in your intended destination.
 Define your itinerary clearly.

-- For OFWs, you have your work contract handy or proof of attending required seminars such as PDOS or more proof as overseas worker (OEC, work visa, OWWA membership).
-Not that these documents are asked all the time, but having them ready bolsters the legitimacy of your travel and, hence, your pit stop at the immigration should be a breeze.
+- For OFWs, you have your work contract handy or proof of attending required seminars such as PDOS or more proof as an overseas worker (OEC, work visa, OWWA membership).
+The immigration officer won’t ask for these documents all the time.
+But having them ready bolsters the legitimacy of your travel and, hence, your pit stop at the immigration should be fairly quick.

-Dress code may largely be under the discretion of the traveler, but it could also show hints of how valid is your intended travel.
-Going to a country during winter season, you are expected to bring jacket or wear a sweater.
-When traveling to a place with strict dress code like many countries in the Middle East, females are expected to dress appropriately.
-When you’re a tourist, dress and act like a tourist; a camera in tow or traveling with accompanying family members may help support your cause.
+Dress code may mainly be under the discretion of the traveler, but it could also show hints of how valid is your intended travel.
+Going to a country during the winter season, you are expected to bring a jacket or wear a sweater.
+When traveling to a place with a strict dress code, like many countries in the Middle East, females are expected to dress appropriately.
+When you’re a tourist, dress, and act like a tourist, a camera in tow or traveling with accompanying family members may help support your cause.

-Be firm with the purpose of trip and be confident during interviews.
+Be firm with the purpose of the trip and be confident during interviews.

 Have your financial details ready.

-For those traveling with invitations from abroad (a university offering scholarship, a boyfriend/girlfriend, business partner, friend or close family member) needs to know clear details about their contacts.
+For those traveling with invitations from abroad (a university offering scholarship, a boyfriend/girlfriend, business partner, friend, or close family member) need to know precise details about their contacts.
 Failure to answer clearly on where do they live, what’s their job, how long will you stay there, why are you going there could mean offloading.
 Affidavit of support or letter of invitation will be helpful to support the answers.

-When travelers have been visiting a country too frequently, it raises the curiosity among immigration officers.
-Note that computer systems allow them to trace your previous trips so be prepared to answer questions related to this.
+When travelers have been visiting a country too frequently, it raises curiosity among immigration officers.
+Note that computer systems allow them to trace your previous trips, so be prepared to answer questions related to this.
 You may be working there and often going out for business trips.
-If you have past history of being offloaded, learn why you got denied and address that concern this time.
-Officers may refuse your exit if you fail to explain your travel purpose properly.
+If you have a history of being offloaded, learn why you got denied, and address that concern this time.
+Officers may refuse your exit if you fail to explain your travel purpose adequately.